 Download the Full Report >>

 *Note on the Full Report: "At the time of the 2017 Report the APPG AHW was happy to receive an endorsement of its work from Dame Theresa Sackler, recognised as a notable benefactress of the arts and culture.
 We knew nothing in 2017 of the opioid scandal, which of course came as a great shock.
-Neither the APPG AHW nor the NCCH (launched in 2020) has ever received any funding from the Sackler Foundation or any individual member of the Sackler family." - Lord Howarth of Newport, Chair of the National Centre for Creative Health, and Co-Chair of the All-Party Parliamentary Group on Arts, Health and Wellbeing.
+Neither the APPG AHW nor the NCCH (launched in 2020) has ever received any funding from the Sackler Foundation or any individual member of the Sackler family." - Lord Howarth of Newport, Honorary President of the National Centre for Creative Health, and Co-Chair of the All-Party Parliamentary Group on Arts, Health and Wellbeing.